metrorailings/OwlBlog/content/posts/week-11-circa-picks.md

 #### _History_

 No relevant history to explore here given that this is an inter-conference game.
-It's worth noting that Jacksonville's run defense has been pretty solid this season, going by yards per carry as well as Football Outsiders own proprietary metrics.
-A quick examination of all their games over the season tells me this defense only surrenders major yardage to elite rushers, so expect San Francisco to struggle without the services of their main running backs.
+It's worth noting Jacksonville's run defense has been pretty solid this season, going by both yards per carry and Football Outsiders own proprietary metrics.
+A quick examination of all their games over the season tells me this defense only surrenders major yardage to elite rushers, so expect San Francisco to struggle without the services of either of their primary running backs.
 Then again...Deebo Samuel manages to shine whenever he moonlights in the backfield...

 #### _Weather_